 Burkell, J., Regan, P., and Steeves, V. (Forthcoming 2021).
 “Privacy, Consent, and Confidentiality in Social Media Research,” Sage Handbook of Social Media Research (2nd ed) ed by Anabel Quan-Haase.

 Steeves, V. (2021).
 Hide and seek: Surveillance of Young People on the Internet.
 In Theoharis Yannis & Kaniadakis Antonios (eds.)
 The New Digital Surveillance (Athens: Papazisi Publishers), published in Greek.

-Steeves, V., & Macenaite, M. (Forthcoming).
+Steeves, V., & Macenaite, M. (2022).
 Data protection and children’s online privacy.
 In G. González Fuster, R. Van Brakel, & P. De Hert (Eds.), Research handbook on privacy and data protection law: Values, norms and global politics.
 Cheltenham, U.K.: Edward Elgar Publishing.

 Steeves, V. (Forthcoming).
 Theorizing privacy in a liberal democracy: Canadian jurisprudence, anti-terrorism, and social memory after 9/11.
 Theoretical Inquiries in Law, 20(1).

 Smith, K., Shade L., & Shepherd, T. (2017).
 Open privacy badges for digital policy literacy, International Journal of Communication, 11, 2784-2805.